Gourav2K/chess-similarity-search/README.md

 - **PGN Preprocessor (Python):** Reads PGN files, extracts FEN positions, and publishes structured data in batches via Kafka.
 Uses Redis to track progress of how many games have been read from the PGN file so that subsequent runs can continue processing from the next game in the PGN file.
 - **Backend Application (Spring WebFlux):** Acts as the core search engine.
 It consumes game data from Kafka, stores positions and games in PostgreSQL, and handles incoming GraphQL queries.
 It includes the logicto perform structure-based similarity search using array + bitboard + integer matching logic, pre-filtering positions with PostgreSQL GIN indexes, scoring via dynamic SQL expressions, and ranking top results efficiently in-memory with deduplication based on provided criteria (like pawns, pieces, and color).
 - **Frontend Application (React + Vite):** Provides a user-friendly interface to input FEN strings or use a chessboard to search for similar positions based on structural features.
 Each position output also has a direct link to the game played on Lichess which can be used for further evaluation.
+- **LLM Summarizer (Python + FastAPI)**: A dedicated microservice built using FastAPI interacting with OpenAI's API.
+Once similar positions are fetched, the user can trigger an LLM summary that consolidates strategic ideas from each result and produces a master plan from that position onward.

 ---